David Sholtz

 David Sholtz (October 6, 1891 – March 21, 1953) was the 26th Governor of Florida.
-Prior to serving as Governor he would be a state attorney serving Florida's 7th Judicial Circuit Court and previously as a member of the Florida House of Representatives.
+Prior to serving as Governor he had been a state attorney serving Florida's 7th Judicial Circuit Court and previously a member of the Florida House of Representatives.

 Early life and education

-Sholtz was born on October 6, 1891, in Brooklyn, New York, to Michael and Annie (Bloom) Sholtz who were both described as being Russian Jewish David was one of three siblings in his family.
-His father, Michael immigrated to the United States when he was 15.
+Sholtz was born on October 6, 1891, in Brooklyn, New York, to Michael and Annie (Bloom) Sholtz who were both described as being Russian Jewish.
+David was one of three siblings in his family.
+His father, Michael, immigrated to the United States when he was 15.

 Sholtz attended Public School #41 in Brooklyn and graduated from Boys High School in 1910.
 When David was in high school he was the editor of the school's publication and the manager of its baseball team.
 He was a member of the Arista honor society and was the founder of a fraternity there.

 After graduating from high school he attended Yale University.
 After graduating from Yale, where he was a member of the Acacia fraternity, he earned a law degree from Stetson University Law School in 1914.
 This enabled him to become a Florida lawyer without having to take the bar examination, as Florida then adhered to the diploma privilege.